 The watermelon serves the base to display the rest of the fruit.
 Arrange both halves of the watermelon on the side of a large platter.
 You can use any shape of platter, but round works really well.
 Tuck a few strawberries or grape clusters under the watermelon halves to prop them up.

 Next, comes the fun part!
 Start by stuffing the holes in the watermelon with grapes.
 Let them cascade down the sides.
 Add strawberries, blueberries, raspberries, and other fruit in sections until you come together in the middle.
-Click on the pics to get a closer look.

 There’s really no right or wrong way to do it, so let your creative juices flow!
 This sassy fruit platter is beautiful no matter how it’s arranged, so be prepared for your guests to be amazed by your awesome creation.

-More Fruit Desserts to Love
+More Fruit Recipes to Love

 - Sweet Peach Tart